Whats-Cookin/sample-design-docs-anoncreds/draft-for-discussion-v1.md

 - Presentations: Verify validity of presentations, including non-AnonCreds Data Integrity proof signatures
 - Presentations: Support different formats (for example, DIF) of Presentation Request

-This is also because VCDM (Verifiable Credential Data Model) 2.0 implementations are not mature enough for interop yet.
+This may change if the Rust framework decides to support VCDM (Verifiable Credential Data Model) 2.0.
 <br><br>

 ## Issues to consider